 But how do we tell True Experts from False ones?

-There is one acid test that detects the real from the false; the genuine from the counterfeit; the factual from the fictional; from some diploma that shows one has studied theories versus hard-won experience that gives one the knowledge of what truly works.
+One acid test detects the real from the false; the genuine from the counterfeit; the factual from the fictional; from some diploma that shows one has studied theories versus hard-won experience that gives one the knowledge of what truly works.

 It’s why I love Daymond John.
 He’s the real deal.